compass-alma-large-program/compass-data/README.md

 more extended ALMA configuration than the other sources, so the reduction of these observations require more RAM (350 GB).

-The whole reduction data require 35 TB of disk space (12 TB for calibrated visibilities in MS format, 13 TB for the calibrated visibilities in UVFITS format, and 10 TB for the reduced data.
+The entire data reduction process requires 35 TB of disk space (12 TB for calibrated visibilities in MS format, 13 TB for the calibrated visibilities in UVFITS format, and 10 TB for the reduced data).

 ## Running the scripts

 ### Getting the calibrated visibilities

-The scripts expect to find the calibrated visibilities (in MS format), into the `data/calibrated/ms` directory, at the root of this repository.
+The scripts expect to find the calibrated visibilities (in MS format), in the `data/calibrated/ms` directory, at the root of this repository.

 These calibrated visibilities can be found on ERDA, under the